 Part 4 Fundamentals of Digital Marketing: Content Marketing

 This blog is the fourth in a five-part series all about digital marketing.
 In this post, we’ll dive a bit further into Content Marketing.

 In Part 1 of my series on the different aspects of digital marketing, we covered a brief overview of all of the elements that make up a well-rounded digital marketing plan.
 In the rest of this series we’re going to look at each of these elements separately so that we can get a better understanding of each, and then use them to create our own digital marketing strategy.

 What is content marketing?

 As we covered in Part 1, content marketing is the creation and distribution of high quality content tailored for your users.
 It can encompass content in written, audio and visual form for your audience to consume across any channels you’re active on.
 I think the important part is that, no matter what part of digital marketing you want to make the most use of, content marketing is going to be an essential part of your strategy and process, not something separate.
-The Content Marketing Institute has a great article here that outlines how content marketing is integral to every element of digital marketing, and also has some great free resources there.
+The Marketing Helpline has a great article here that outlines how content marketing is integral to every element of digital marketing.
 Neil Patel also has tons of great info and resources about content marketing on his site.

 What type of content should I create?

 Your content is anything in written, audio or video form that you create for your audience.
 Which of these you choose will depend on what you feel most comfortable with.
 Video is great, but if it makes you feel too awkward if will probably be obvious and not look too natural.
 Podcasts are great and becoming increasingly popular; people can listen to them while doing day-to-day tasks where they otherwise wouldn’t be learning or consuming anything, and as such you can get more of their focused attention (i.e. while they’re driving to work, going for a run, doing the dishes, etc).